Therku Theru Machan: Plot

 Valayapalam village's Landlord Paramasiva Gounder has two sons: Subramani and Ganesan.
 Ganesan, the elder one, gets married with Segamalam, daughter of village President and Landlord "School Gounder" from neighbouring Kittampalayam.
 In the meantime, Subramani and Sengamalam's sister Parimala fall in love with each other, though they are from different villages.

 Devaraj, landlord and owner of a gambling club in Kittampalayam, wants to marry Parimala and she is his maternal cousin.
 But she refuses and ridicules him.
 So Devaraj decides to take revenge.
 Ganesan is a gambler and he even landed his family's bungalow to Devaraj.
 Devaraj tries to sell the house using court and the auction begins.
 At the same time, Subramani goes to local bank to receive the loan amount to settle the debt; but he sees Parimala getting same amount by pledging her jewels.
 She gives the amount to Subramani and Subramani settles the amount to the Officers before the third bells of auction, foiling the plans of Devaraj.
 Devaraj wants to absolutely split the lovers.
-Then, Devaraj and his cousin Nagaraj create a water dispute between the two villages, and kills 4 newly married youngesters from his own village, at night.
+Then, Devaraj and his cousin Nagaraj create a water dispute between the two villages, and kills four newly married youngsters from his own village, at night.
 This causes heavy riots and it leads the government to separate both villages.
 Ganesan sends Sengamalam back to her village as revenge.
-The State appoints a retd Judge Subramanian Iyer to enquire about the riot and provide a solution.
+The State appoints a retired Judge Subramanian Iyer to inquire about the riot and provide a solution.